SILT U Personnel

 -M.S.
 Student

 Matt comes to Tulane from San Diego via Argentina with an interest in studying the BP Oil Spill in the Gulf of Mexico.
 Eventually, he is looking to earn a Ph.D., but for now he wants to see how he can contribute to the effort to understand oil pollution in the Gulf.
-His introduction to Gulf beaches was digging for oil on Grand Isle.
+His introduction to Gulf Coast beaches was digging for oil on Grand Isle.

 Jianwu Tang, Ph.D.